 Upon completion of the spin-off, we will have an aggregate of approximately [•] shares of our common stock outstanding.
 All of those shares (other than those held by our "affiliates") will be freely tradable without restriction or registration under the Securities Act of 1933, as amended.
 Shares held by our affiliates, which include our directors and executive officers, can be sold subject to volume, manner of sale and notice provisions under Rule 144.
-We estimate that our directors and executive officers, who may be considered "affiliates" for purposes of Rule 144, will beneficially own approximately [•] shares of our common stock immediately following the distribution.
 We are unable to predict whether large amounts of our common stock will be sold in the open market following the spin-off.
 We are also unable to predict whether a sufficient number of buyers will be in the market at that time.
 As discussed in the immediately following risk factor, certain index funds will likely be required to sell shares of our common stock that they receive in the distribution.
 In addition, other Oil States stockholders may sell the shares of our common stock they receive in the distribution for various reasons.
 For example, such stockholders may not believe our business profile or level of market capitalization as an independent company fits their investment objectives.
 A change in the level of analyst coverage following the spin-off could also negatively impact demand for our shares.
 The sale of significant amounts of our common stock or the perception in the market that this will occur may lower the market price of our common stock.